fxz5/SQAII/android-testing/README.md

 ```

 ## Project Structure
+* data: holds the data for data-driven tests in json format.
 * models: project classes that will instantiate complex object and handle object logic.
 * suites: all the testing suites for the project, each module will be contained in a python file that follows the structure {module}_suite.py
 * utils: common routines repeated across multiple testing suites in the project, for easy instantiation and use.